getAlby/go/README.md

 # Alby Go

-A simple lightning mobile wallet interface that works great with [Alby Hub](https://albyhub.com)
+A simple lightning mobile wallet interface that works great with [Alby Hub](https://albyhub.com) or any other [NWC](https://nwc.dev) wallet service.

 ## Development